avisingh599/python-visual-odometry/README.md

 ## Under construction now

-It is planned that this will do stereo visual odometry when completed.
+It is planned that this porject will do stereo visual odometry when completed in OpenCV + Python when finished.